 We were deeply impressed with this simple event, so much that I have decided to write it down here.
 I shall certainly never forget it.

 I was on my way from Cabane Tracuit to the summit of Bishorn.
 It was early morning and only one group of three climbers were in the distance in front of me.
 Somewhere in the middle of the route on the glacier, I stopped to take a breath, put my backpack on the ice, and to my horror, I realized that my camera was detached from the backpack and was sliding down the glacier in its dark leather box which I was using to carry it around.

 It slid quite off the route and in the direction where the glacier breaks towards the Turtmann valley, with a huge drop below as can be seen from the picture here.

 Eventually, it stopped and I could see the dark spot far below.
-So I had a choice to make, to continue without it and pick it up later on the way back, or to spent a lot of energy and go back.
+So I had a choice to make, to continue without it and pick it up later on the way back, or to spend a lot of energy and go back.